cc-archive/sotc-2015/mini.md

 From more open to more restrictive -- less restrictive FREE CULTURE licenses allow for both commercial use and adaptations.

----

-Note: Data includes content licensed with the full CC license suite and marked with our public domain tools.
-Dig into our data sources.

 -----